 California law enforcement officers take sex crime accusations seriously.
 Often they arrest people first and ask questions later.

 Example: Our client initiated a conversation with a teenage girl he mistakenly believed was an adult.
-He was arrested for annoying or molesting a minor under California Penal Code 647.6 PC.
-But after we presented his side of the story to the police, the detective dropped the case.
+He was arrested for annoying or molesting a minor.
+However, after we presented his side of the story to the police, the detective dropped the case.
 No charges were ever filed.

 Accusers often misinterpret a situation.
-Or they mistakenly identify the wrong person.
-Sometimes they even lie.
+Sometimes they mistakenly identify the wrong person.
+Occasionally they even lie.

-We work with some of the best private investigators in California.
-We investigate
+We work with some of the best private detectives in California to investigate:

 - the crime scene,